Daylon Swearingen cuts into Joao Ricardo Vieira's PBR world standings lead

 Overall, seven 90-point rides were recorded on Saturday.

-Josh Frost is in the lead for the World Finals event win after posting an 88.75-point score.
+Josh Frost is in the lead for the World Finals event win after posting a 92.75-point score.
 He leads the aggregate at 181.5.
 Cody Jesus is second with scores of 89 and 90.25 for 179.25.

 Vieira is fourth in the aggregate at the World Finals and Swearingen is seventh.
 World No. 3 Kaique Pacheco is eighth after a 91.75 in round two.